How to Plan Your Trip to Cuba in 2025

 Paladares

 The paladares are privately owned restaurants or family-run restaurants which typically offer traditional meals.
 Prices tend to be higher than those in government-run restaurants but you’ll probably gain in variety and quality of food.
-We recommend La Casa as a paladar to try out in Havana.
+We recommend La Casa as a paladar in Havana.
 Pork, fish, chicken, shrimp, and lobster are among the most popular dishes and they are usually accompanied by fried banana croquettes, rice, or beans.
 A national dish which we liked particularly is Ropa Vieja.
 Literary meaning “Old Stuff”, it is an ancient dish consisting of shredded beef with vegetables served with rice and black beans.

 Drinks